nhrap-hazus/FAST/README.md

 ## Requirements

-The Flood Assessment Structure Tool comes as a pre-packaged tool with the required environment and sample datasets for HI and ND.
+The Flood Assessment Structure Tool requires Anaconda as a pre-requisite to setup HazPy.
+Please follow the link to set up Ananconda - https://fema-ftp-snapshot.s3.amazonaws.com/Hazus/hazpy/build/html/index.html and then download FAST which will automatically set up the HazPy environment.
 This is a python based tool and uses GDAL libraries to process the GIS data.
 It does not require ArcGIS or Hazus pre-installed.

 ## Documentation